posted October 03, 2019

 How to Roast Pumpkin on the Grill

-Let’s chat about roasting pumpkin on the grill!
-Did you know that some varieties of canned pumpkin may not even be pumpkin at all?
-Not a massive deal breaker, but I am one who likes to know what is in my food, and I also like to have some extra control over what goes into the cooking process as well.
+Did you know that many canned pumpkin purees may not even be pumpkin?
+Many of them are actually some variety of squash.
+You know who loves squash pie?
+Nobody, that’s who.
+Not a massive deal breaker, but I like to know what is in my food, and I like to have control over what goes into the cooking process.

-In order to roast a whole pumpkin, you’ve gotta start with the correct type of pumpkin.
-Skip over those decorative Jack o’ Lantern types, and head inside the store.
-Most grocery stores sell “pumpkin pie” varieties during the fall and this is exactly what you want!
+In order to roast a whole pumpkin, you have to start with the correct type.
+Walk right on past the jack-o’-lantern style pumpkin display in front of your grocery store, and head inside.
+Most grocery stores sell smaller “pumpkin pie” varieties during the fall, and this is exactly what you want!

-These varieties are sweeter and less stringy than the carving pumpkins you use for jack-o-lanterns.
-They cook up well and have a delicious pumpkin flavor that you can make into pumpkin pie or eat right after it’s cooked.
+This style is sweeter and less stringy than the carving pumpkins you use for jack-o’-lanterns.
+They will grill great and have a delicious pumpkin flavor that you can make into pumpkin puree for pie, or eat right after it’s cooked.

-Once you get your pumpkin home, it’s time to start cooking!
+Once you’ve got your perfect pumpkin for grilling, it’s time to get started!

-Second step, slice and gut.
+- Half it.
 Use a super sharp chef’s knife to cut the pumpkin into two halves.
+You want a nice, flat surface so your pumpkins can rest on your grill.

-Once you’ve got your pumpkin opened, it is time to remove all of the seeds and strings from the inside.
+- Gut it.
+Once you’ve got your pumpkin in halves, it is time to remove all of the seeds and strings from the inside.
 I like to use a large metal spoon for the task, but there are some pumpkin gut scrapers on the market if you are into that!
 Whatever you do when scraping the insides out, reserve the seeds!
 Set them aside in a food safe strainer for rinsing.
-I’ve got an unbelievable recipe for smoke roasted pumpkin seeds that you can check out as well.
+I’ve got an unbelievable recipe for smokey BBQ pumpkin seeds!

-Third step, lightly season.
+- Lightly season.
 All you really need is a little bit of good quality olive oil and a pinch of sea salt.
-If I am planning to use the pumpkin for something savory (in a chili, ravioli, or just cubing and eating as a side) then I will use a little more salt and add in some fresh cracked pepper as well.
+If I am planning to use the pumpkin for something savory (in a chili, ravioli, or just cubing and eating as a side) then I will use a little more salt and add in some fresh cracked pepper.
 If I am going to use the puree for sweets (think pies, cheesecakes, cookies, etc), then I go light on the salt.

-Step four, grill it up!!
+- Grill it up!
 If you are cooking over indirect heat, you can put the pumpkin halves directly on the grill grates flesh side down.
 A 4-5 lb pumpkin usually takes around 45 minutes at 375 degrees F.

-If you want to slice the pumpkin and eat it as a veggie, you are looking for fork tender (usually done around 40 minutes).
+How long you want to cook your pumpkin really depends on what you’re making.
+If you want to slice the pumpkin and eat it as a veggie, you’re looking for fork tender (usually done around 40 minutes).
 If you are wanting to puree the pumpkin, you want the whole thing to be quite soft, and that can take almost an hour.

 Once you know how to grill pumpkin, it is up to you how to use it!
 I like to puree my pumpkin in the blender with 2-3 tablespoons of water until nice and smooth.
 At that point you can use immediately or store in the fridge for up to a week.
 If you put it in a freezer safe zip top bag, it can last 2-3 months!